Ryagg/st-archive/README.md

 -   **License**

-    Fair Use - the material is copyrighted, but used here under [Fair Use](http://en.wikipedia.org/wiki/Fair_Use) guidelines.
+    Fair Use - the material is copyrighted but used here under [Fair Use](http://en.wikipedia.org/wiki/Fair_Use) guidelines.

 -   **Owner/Creator**

-    Pocket Books and its corporate heir, Gallery Books, which is a subsidiary of Simon & Schuster.
+    Pocket Books and its corporate heir, Gallery Books, a subsidiary of Simon & Schuster.

 -   **Source**